maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/routing.md

 <img width="699" height="703" alt="Screenshot 2026-02-26 at 12 26 59 PM" src="https://github.com/user-attachments/assets/c39f51b5-f89c-4e00-b461-eeec3cb0a9e9" />

+The screenshot above shows the IP configuration of the PC's and the default gateway.

 **Screenshot of Router Configurations:**

 <img width="644" height="295" alt="Screenshot 2026-02-26 at 12 28 05 PM" src="https://github.com/user-attachments/assets/100f3ee9-a8dd-431c-b0fd-1e3c60c11f0f" />

+The screenshot above demonstrates the IP configuration of the router.

 **Screenshot of Successful Configuration:**